WP Crontrol

 Earlier versions

-For the changelog of earlier versions, please refer to the releases page on GitHub.
+For the changelog of earlier versions, refer to the releases page on GitHub.